Crypt TV: History

-On October 14, 2022, it was announced that Crypt TV had partnered with Meta to create a thirty-minute, 180-degreee VR experience, and that Vanessa Hudgens (High School Musical; Tick, Tick … Boom!) and Will Sasso (F is for Family; Mom) would star in the project.
-The experience, titled "Haunted House: Trick-VR-Treat", premiered at 6:00 PM PST on October 21, 2022, via Meta’s Horizon Worlds and Meta Quest TV.
+On October 14, 2022, it was announced that Crypt TV had partnered with Meta to create a thirty-minute, 180-degree VR experience, and that Vanessa Hudgens and Will Sasso would star in the project.
+The experience, titled "Haunted House: Trick-VR-Treat", premiered at 6:00 PM PST on October 21, 2022, via Meta's Horizon Worlds and Meta Quest TV.

 On November 30, 2022, it was announced via Crypt TV's Twitter account that production on Chhorii 2 had officially begun.

+On April 4, 2024 The Faceless Lady premiered on Meta Horizon Worlds.
+The show was the entertainment industry's first-ever scripted original live-action VR series.
+The majority of the series was directed veteran Crypt TV filmmaker John William Ross (Grimcutty).

 Intellectual property

-Crypt releases about 100 videos every three months, building its audience through Facebook and YouTube and averaging more than 100 million online views a month.
+Crypt releases an average of 30 videos every month, building its audience through Facebook and YouTube and averaging more than 100 million online views per month.
 Using real-time reactions on social media to test characters and concepts, the most well-received characters are inducted into the "Crypt Monster Universe," who then form the basis for as many as 15 videos in a quarter.
 Giggles the Clown, The Look-See, and Sunny Family Cult are among the most popular series developed this way.

 Crypt's viral characters expand beyond traditional narrative videos; Giggles the Clown does live streaming interviews with fans, engaging on social media as a typical influencer would, and she has appeared as an attraction at Knott's Scary Farm.
 Crypt also has a merchandising deal with Spencer's Gifts, which sells merchandise for Giggles, the Birch, and Sunny Family Cult.